- Players and Cards

 Ribs was presented to me as being a trick-taking game, and I have used the term "trick" for a round of play in which everyone in turn plays two cards.
 But these are not tricks in the usual sense.
 It is also slightly reminiscent of partition games such as 9-card Brag, in which players divide their hands into combinations that are played in succession.
 However, it is fundamentally different from both these groups in that the "trick" is generally not won as a whole by a single player.
 Also the idea of having a round of bidding before every "trick" seems to be unique to this game.

 We have so far been unsuccessful in tracing the origins of the game.
 It seems to have existed for around 10-20 years at least.
-One of the players who introduced the game to Case Western Reserve University had previously played with his family, who are from Poland, but the game is not similar to any Polish card game I have seen, nor to any other card game.
+One of the players who introduced the game to Case Western Reserve University claimed to have previously played with his family, who are from Poland, but the game is not similar to any Polish card game I have seen, nor to any other card game.
 It is quite likely that the name Ribs and the terminology such as "cracking" were introduced by the university players, and also that there have been some modifications to the rules of the game.
 We do not know what it was originally called or how it was originally played.

 I would be grateful for any further information on the history of this game, details of any other similar games, and information on any other places where this game or games like it are played.